zaitken1/weather-app/README.md

 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
 ```

+## Description

+I have created an app that allows users to obtain weather data in the form of a 5-day weather forecast using an API called OpenWeather to retrieve weather data.

+This app runs in the browser and features dynamically updated HTML and CSS.
+I have used the [5 Day Weather Forecast](https://openweathermap.org/forecast5) API to retrieve weather data for cities.
+I used `localStorage` to store any persistent data.

+To retrieve the data, you need to type a place into the search bar and hit the Enter key, or click the 'search' button.
+You'll then see the location is stored in an additional button below the 'search' button.
+Each time you enter a new location, the location will be added to localStorage and a new button generated in the search history.
+A new button will only be generated and the city will only be added to localStorage if it doesn't already exist.
+Clicking on a button in search history will show you the forecast for that location again.

+Once you have entered the location in the search bar, or clicked the search history button, you'll see the current forecast displayed below with the:

+* Date
+* Current temperature
+* City name
+* Icon representing the weather conditions
+* Humidity
+* Wind speed.

+Below this, you'll see a five day forecast displaying:

+* The date
+* An icon representation of weather conditions
+* The temperature
+* The humidity

 ## Acceptance Criteria